Cody (album): Recording and production

 Schnapf worked with the band on structuring its songs differently, devoting more attention to Johnson's melodies.
 The team set the song's BPM to where the vocal melody sounded most comfortable, which gave some songs a slower, more melancholy feeling, according to Johnson.
 The songs on Cody differ from previous Joyce Manor albums in that only two are short—previous efforts emphasized bracingly fast arrangements.
 From a songwriting standpoint, this includes devices like inverted chords, additional verses, varying tempos, and memorable hooks.
+Perhaps due to the lack of commercial impact of their previous album, Johnson stated that he focused on crafting catchy, infectious hooks.
 Regarding his past focus on brisk songs, Johnson admitted, "I think it truly [came] from my lack of knowledge of arranging."
 Scnahpf did not approach his role any differently than his usual mode: "I didn't really approach it in any way other than thinking about trying to get all the chord inversions and those bits of Barry and Chase to both rock and still be able to stack up and spread out."
 He called Ebert a "one-take wonder" and praised Enzor as an exceptional percussionist.
 Schanpf had a specific way he wanted to go about recording, according to Johnson, and the quartet wanted to respect his process.

 Oregonian indie pop act Dear Nora and San Francisco folk band Sun Kil Moon were influences on the sound of Cody, and Johnson pointed to Schnapf's previous work with pop punk pioneers Saves the Day, and their 2001 album Stay What You Are, as a good point of reference for the sonic quality they strove to achieve for Cody.
 After completion, the LP was mastered by Mark Chalecki at Little Red Book Mastering in Los Angeles, California.
 Additional guitar parts are credited to a "Ralph" in the album booklet.